-The Market beautifully renovated in 2011 with the air-conditioned indoor marketplace area affectionately called "The Great Hall."
+The City Market has an air-conditioned indoor marketplace area affectionately called "The Great Hall."
 The marketplace houses 20 vendors with 18,300 square feet of micro boutiques, two public restrooms, large glass entrance doors, a mix of uplighting and goose-neck lights, a stunning skylight that stretches the entire length of the building, large ceiling fans, and open bays.
 Outside the Great Hall, outdoor seating options where locals and visitors can treat themselves to freshly baked pastries, aromatic locally roasted coffee, and refreshing organic tea from Caviar & Bananas or piping-hot, award-winning biscuits and pimento cheese sandwiches from Callie's Hot Little Biscuit.

 In addition to the Great Hall, there are three charming open-air markets with ceiling fans.
 These markets house two long rows of vendor booths lining each wall and a wide center walkway that you can enjoy rain or shine.

 The Charleston City Market is central to top dining spots within walking distance of hundreds of the country's top restaurants.
-There are several parking options, on metered parking spaces to parking garages.
+There are several parking options, from metered parking spaces to parking garages.
 Consider a leisurely carriage ride to learn about Charleston's history and culture as you soak in the storied architecture and tranquil gardens.
 Conveniently, carriage tours start and end right in the market area.
 Discover what people have been talking about for more than 200 years!

 The Charleston City Market is open every day of the year except December 25th.
 The Day Market is open daily from 9:30 a.m. until 6:00 p.m. and the Night Market is open Thursdays, Fridays, and Saturdays (April - December) from 6:30 p.m. until 10:30 p.m. (outdoors).
 Convenient and inexpensive parking is located nearby, see the attached parking garage map.
 For more information visit the Charleston city market website.